fluentnumbers/obsidian-quartz/content/ML/LLM/Retrieval-Augmented Generation.md

 - Irrelevant documents accumulate and await to be retrieved for a query --> careful curation, [[metadata filtering]]
 - Privacy or access rights can be compromised when RAG is used by various users
 - Database may contain factual or outdated info (sometimes along with the correct info) --> increase data quality checks or improve model robustness, put more weight on more recent documents, filter by date
-- Relevant document is missing in top-K retrievals ---> improve the embedder or re-ranker
+- Relevant document is missing in top-K retrievals ---> improve the embedder or reranker
 - Relevant document was chopped during context retrieval ---> use LLM with larger context size or improve the mechanism of context retrieval
 - Relevant document got into top-K, but the LLM didn't use that info for output generation --> finetune the model for the contextual data or reduce the noise level in the retrieved context
 - LLM output is not following expected format ---> finetune the model, or improve the prompt